Top Museums in Vienna

 Entry ticket: 14 euro and under 19 with student card: 10 euro

-Was opened in 1891, at the same time as the Natural History Museum, by the Emperor Franz Joseph I.
+It is located in Maria-Theresien-Platz and it was opened in 1891, at the same time as the Natural History Museum, by Emperor Franz Joseph I.

-The cabinet of art is one of the most important collections of its kind.
+The cabinet of art is one of the most important collections of its kind, not to mention that it has an Ephesos collection, as well as a coin collection and the imperial Armory collection.

 Entry ticket: 16 euro